ionic-team/capacitor-site/pages/docs/v3/plugins/ios.md

 ### Permissions

 If your plugin has functionality on iOS that requires permissions from the end user, then you will need to implement the permissions pattern.
-If you haven't yet set up your permission aliases yet, see the [Permissions section in the Web guide](/docs/plugins/web#permissions).
+If you haven't yet set up your permission aliases and status interfaces yet, see the [Permissions section in the Web guide](/docs/plugins/web#permissions).

 TODO